ethereum/go-ethereum/docs/_interface/consensus-clients.md

 This page will outline how Geth can be set up with a consensus client in advance of The Merge (or to interact with an alread-merged testnet).

+{% include note.html content=" It is recommended to practise connecting a consensus client to Geth on a testnet such as Kiln or Ropsten but to wait until merge-ready releases are available before doing it on Ethereum Mainnet." %}

 ## Configuring Geth